dhammacakka/americanmonk/content/posts/are-monks-allowed-too-use-uber-gift-cards.md

 >
 > *"I am bound to others for my livelihood",*
 >
-> *pabbajitena abhiṇhaṁ paccavekkhitabbaṁ.*
+> **pabbajitena abhiṇhaṁ paccavekkhitabbaṁ.**
 >
-> *"One who has gone forth should frequently reflect on this."*"*
+> *"One who has gone forth should frequently reflect on this."*

 This reminder encourages us to reflect on the value of relying on others and maintaining a healthy balance between independence and community support.
 The Buddha made several rules which makes us dependent on lay people.

+**Actual Theravāda Buddhist monk rules:**
-- not to use money
+- Monks are not allowed to **use money**
-- not to engage in trade
+- Monks are not allowed to **engage in trade**
-- not to store food
+- Monks are not allowed to **store food**
-- not to cook
+- Monks are not allowed to **cook**
-- not to eat anything that has not been offered
+- Monks are not allowed to **eat anything that has not been offered**

 When you look at those rules, you can understand that the Buddha did not want us to be fully independent.
 We are not independent though.
 The app is set up with the Kappiya and the donors.
-However, if you feel the warmth is gone, I must agree.
+However, if you feel the warmth is diminished, I must agree.

 #### The Dangers of Convenience

 As things become more convenient, we naturally become less dependent on others.
 This can have spiritual downsides.
 When donors actively support monks, they cultivate wholesome intentions and strengthen their connection with the Saṅgha.
 Many more mind moments are spent with such acts of giving.

 Convenience services like Uber and Amazon start to resemble the functionality of money itself.
-The more seamless the system becomes, the more we must reflect on why we became monks in the first place — to cultivate simplicity and dependence on lay support, which nurtures both humility and generosity in the world.
+The more seamless the system becomes, the more we must reflect on why we became monks in the first place — to attain liberation Nibbāna, which requires the monk to follow Buddha's rules.
+The Buddha intends for us to cultivate simplicity and dependence on lay support, which nurtures both humility and generosity in the world.
+If it was not required, The Buddha would not lay down the rules.

-For this reason, the Vinaya emphasizes sticking to single-vendor systems like phone credit, stamps, or meal coupons.
+For this reason, the Monastic Elders have emphasized sticking to single-vendor systems like phone credit, stamps, or meal coupons to avoid the use of "currency".
 These limit excessive convenience while still remaining manageable for donors.
 By contrast, ride-hailing apps connect with multiple drivers, which blurs the line and requires careful thought.
 Amazon, for example, opens up limitless options, making it feel even closer to directly using money, even though it is technically not using money and still an arrangement with a "store".

+The ancient definition of money is when it is used as currency or common in business or trade.
+That means it is valid and accepted across all vendors.
+The use cases are being extended by many monks now.
+When does the line get crossed?
+This is for you or those monks to decide for themselves.

 #### A Practical Compromise

 For the time being, I have chosen to use Uber and PickMe primarily to manage my transportation to Kelaniya for my university classes two Saturdays a month.
 While I could arrange these rides through the local monastery that lets me stay there the night before, this makes things less of a burden to my host.
 But as we said before, there is less love with this convenience.
-A wife and kids are burdens, but you love them and you are willing to help them even though you might not have time.
+A wife and kid are a burden, but you love them and you are willing to help them even though you might not have time.
 Where would you draw the line for your kids to use Uber?

 The key is to remain mindful of the purpose behind such arrangements.
 As monks, we rely on donors not just to fulfill physical needs but to provide opportunities for them to cultivate merit.
 By making conscious choices about convenience, we can maintain this balance while still living practically in the modern world.